Cape Krusenstern National Monument

 LANDSCAPE

-Located only 10 miles northwest of Kotzebue, Cape Krusenstern is composed of five large lagoons and many smaller lakes that dot a wide coastal plain of wet tundra.
+Located only 10 miles northwest of Kotzebue, Cape Krusenstern is made up of large lagoons and many smaller lakes that dot a wide coastal plain of wet tundra.
 Further inland, rolling hills topped by dry tundra are connected by large areas of tussock grass.
-Permafrost underlies the entire monument.
-In summer, wildflowers color the beach ridges and nearby hills.
+Wildflowers bloom across the hills in summer.

 HISTORY

-The 540,000-acre monument is an unusual archaeological site for the Arctic: 114 beach-sand ridges adjacent to Krusenstern Lagoon contain artifacts dating back more than 5000 years from every known indigenous occupation of North America.
-Shifting sea ice, ocean currents, and waves formed the ridges, each new one being used in succession by indigenous peoples for their hunting camps.
+The 540,000-acre monument is an unusual archaeological site for the Arctic: 114 beach-sand ridges adjacent to Krusenstern Lagoon contain artifacts dating back more than 5000 years.
+Shifting sea ice, ocean currents, and waves formed the ridges, each new one used in succession by Indigenous peoples for their hunting camps.

 FACILITIES AND CAMPING

 A road to the Red Dog Mine crosses the northern boundary of the preserve.
-Otherwise, the monument is roadless and totally devoid of any development or permanent villages.
+Otherwise, the monument is roadless, with no development or permanent villages.
 There are no public facilities, campgrounds, or trails within the monument.
 The park headquarters and visitor center are in Kotzebue at the Northwest Arctic Heritage Center, where ranger staff can provide valuable information on conditions, guides, routes, and transportation for first-time travelers.

 GETTING HERE

 Commercial jet service is provided from Anchorage to the gateway community of Kotzebue.
 To continue into the monument, most visitors use an air taxi operator for an hour-long flight.
-Summer access may also include motorized and non-motorized watercraft while winter access is via snowmobiles, aircraft, or dog sled.
+Summer access may also include motorized and non-motorized watercraft while winter access is via snowmobiles, bush plane, or dog sled.

 For more information, visit the Cape Krusenstern National Monument website.